elyukai/optolith-database-schema/docs/Insertion-Workflow.md

 ### New Applications and Uses

 Skills may get *New Applications* and *Uses* from advantages or special abilities.
-Those need to be registered at the advantage or special ability or one of its select options using the `skillApplications` and `skillUses` properties, otherwise it will not be available in the library entry as well as for other entries like Skill Specialization.
+Those need to be registered at the advantage or special ability or one of its select options using the `skillApplications` and `skillUses` properties, otherwise it will not be available in the library entry as well as for other entries like *Skill Specialization*.

 ### Missing Punctuation